 Step-By-Step Instructions To Format Your Booklet Using Adobe InDesign

 As the Art Director at Printkeg, I receive numerous questions about setting up booklets for print.
-Most of the customer’s who are inquiring about setup are using the Adobe program InDesign.
-For the below step-by-step instructions, I will be showing how to setup a 12 page, full sized booklet using InDesign.
+Most of the customers who are inquiring about setup are using the Adobe program InDesign.
+For step-by-step instructions, I will be showing how to set up a 12-page, full-sized booklet using InDesign.

-Undoubtedly, PrintKEG prints some seriously nice booklets and newsletters.
-Each booklet is full bleed, saddle-stiched (fancy term for stapled) and full color making them great for almost any book type including comic books, calendars, event guides, and playbills.
+Undoubtedly, PrintKEG prints some seriously excellent booklets and newsletters.
+Each booklet is a full bleed, saddle-stiched (fancy term for stapled), and full color making them great for almost any book type including comic books, calendars, event guides, and playbills.
 Go more in-depth about the different options available for custom booklets.

 Three Common Booklet Printing Mistakes We See Most.

 Our internal designers inspect booklet files closely to guarantee a polished experience.
 Below, we list three of the most common obstacles we face when producing custom booklets for clients.
 Take a deep breath; our team is here to guide you through the entire process.

 - Procrastination - Avoid waiting too long to order your custom booklets.
 Even though we can usually produce projects in only a few days, we recommend allowing eight to ten business days.
 This provides time for potential delays like hardware malfunctions, shipping transit mishaps, and artwork complications.